Creationist theme park shouldn't get backing

 Now, I expect this kind of nonsense from members of the Republican Party: While he was in office, former Sen. Rick Santorum (R-Pa.) offered an amendment to the No Child Left Behind law that would have teachers introduce theories of creationism to students.
 Simply put, Democrats should know better, which is why Gov. Beshear’s actions are such a disappointment.

 Creationism is the idea the earth is only around 6,000 years old, and mankind has always been around.
 It is a literal interpretation of Genesis in the Bible, and it is absolutely incorrect.

 “The Ark Encounter is a one-of-a-kind historically-themed attraction,” reads the company Answer in Genesis’s website.
-“In an entertaining, educational and immersive way, it presents a number of historical events centered on a full-size, all-wood Ark, which should become the largest timber-frame structure in the USA.“It is designed to be family-oriented, historically authentic, and environmentally friendly,” continues the description of the park.
+“In an entertaining, educational and immersive way, it presents a number of historical events centered on a full-size, all-wood Ark, which should become the largest timber-frame structure in the USA.

 It’s a show of stupidity, because it essentially asserts The Flintstones wasn’t a cartoon, but a documentary as to how mankind roamed the earth at the same time as the dinosaurs.
 It attempts to override facts: the earth is 4.54 billion years old, dinosaurs went extinct 65 million years ago and archeologist estimate mankind has been on earth well over 6,000 years (200,000 years).

 Has Gov. Beshear lost his marbles?
 Otherwise, how do you explain his support for a testament to stupidity, which will be buoyed by taxpayer’s funds?
 What makes this account even more egregious is, in the state budget, in which a tax break worth $43 million is outlined for the park, the governor demanded cuts to higher education, with funding falling to $1.17 billion from $1.25 billion.